jpegleg/ichorsurf/README.md

 sys     0m0.007s
 ```

+### The container example

+The included Dockerfile is minimal, taking a musl libc statically linked version (such as created with `cargo cross`).
+Note that the example does not copy in the required certificate.p12, which is assumed to be inserted separately,
+such as with a kubernetes secret.

 ### Warning: no memory usage limit within

-This application has an unbounded queue open, meaning data of
+This application has an unbounded queue open and will read whatever data is sent, meaning data of
 any size can be inserted, until the server can't hold anything
 else in RAM, at which point the ichorsurf will get `killed`.
 If in a container orchestration system, that might then
 trigger a new container to be created.

 Limits on resource consumption can be put in place, but
 the killing behavior intentionally remains.
-The design is to allow long
+The design is to allow numerous, long,
-and large data streams without trying to prevent completion,
+and large, data streams without trying to prevent completion,
 at all costs.

-This can result in long TCP streams of large data files,
-as long as there is enough RAM to load the files.

 <b>Without sufficient protections to restrict access,
 this service can cause memory exhaustion if users
 send large data files or hold streams open with
 continuous data.

-If more refined and normal HTTP services are needed, I suggest Actix, see https://github.com/jpegleg/morpho-web
+If more refined and normal HTTP services are needed (web server functionality), I suggest Actix, see https://github.com/jpegleg/morpho-web

-Front-ends would typically want to be more refined than this.
-Actix, and others, have all the tooling built out, no need to re-invent the wheel.
+Front-ends would typically want to be more refined than ichorsurf.
+Actix, and others, have all the HTTP tooling built out, no need to re-invent the wheel.
-But ichorsurf is intentionally simplistic, such as so a custom service might benefit from the streaming and performance properties.
+But ichorsurf is intentionally simplistic, such as so a custom data service might benefit from the streaming and performance properties.
 </b>

+Memory limits at the kubernetes Deployment level should work well for this.